JhonDevS/back-app/README.md

-Is necessary to create file env
+Is necessary to create file env.